 Common Home Warranty Scam Tactics to Know

-Home warranty scams have surged in recent years, with state attorneys general flagging them as some of the top consumer frauds of 2025.
+Home warranty scams have surged in recent years, with state attorneys general, banks, and major housing institutions flagging them as some of the top consumer frauds heading into the second half of 2026.
 Understanding the specific methods scammers use is your first line of defense.
 Here are the most prevalent tactics targeting homeowners today.

 Fake Urgency Letters

 One of the most widespread scams involves official-looking mailers designed to trigger panic.
-These letters use alarming phrases like "Final Notice," "Immediate Response Required," or "Service Interruption Pending" to pressure you into calling a number immediately.
-They often include your mortgage lender's name — pulled from public property records — and may even feature logos that mimic government-backed entities like Fannie Mae.
-In 2025, Fannie Mae filed a lawsuit against multiple companies, including Warranty Global Group and Superior Home Protection, for using its name without authorization in a nationwide mailing campaign.
+These letters use alarming phrases like "Final Notice," "Immediate Response Required," or "Coverage Will Lapse" to pressure you into calling a number immediately.
+They often include your mortgage lender's name (pulled from public property records) and may even feature logos that mimic government-backed entities like Fannie Mae.

 Fake Warranty Expiration Notices

-These notices claim your home warranty is "expiring" or has "already lapsed" — even if you've never purchased one.
-The letter may cite an account number that doesn't match your actual loan, and the fine print buried at the bottom typically includes a disclaimer stating the sender is not affiliated with your lender.
+These notices claim your home warranty is "expiring" or has "already lapsed" even if you've never purchased one.
+The letter may cite an account or "Customer ID" number that doesn't match your actual loan, and the fine print buried at the bottom typically includes a disclaimer stating the sender is not affiliated with your lender.
 This contradiction between the body of the letter and the fine print is a classic scam signature.
+NerdWallet has confirmed that "Home Warranty Division" is not a legitimate business, and the BBB continues to receive complaints in 2026 about unsolicited letters using that name, including recurring schemes offering a fake "$400 credit" if you call within a set time frame.

 Unlicensed & Deceptive Companies

-Some fraudulent companies aren't just misleading — they're entirely unlicensed.
+Some fraudulent companies aren't just misleading, they're entirely unlicensed.
 They may collect your annual premium upfront and either deny every claim or simply vanish.
 Companies operating without state licensing have no oversight, leaving you with zero recourse.
-Since 2022, the BBB has logged hundreds of complaints against companies running this type of scheme.
+ConsumerAffairs 2026 investigations have also documented a broader "denial playbook" used by some real but predatory providers, where the company sends its own contractor to document "rust," "corrosion," or "improper installation" and then uses that report to justify denying the claim.
+Our guide on home warranty companies to avoid covers more of these red flags in detail.

 Aggressive Telemarketing Scams

 If you call the number listed on a suspicious letter, you'll often be connected to a high-pressure sales agent.
 These callers are trained to create urgency, claim limited-time pricing, and push you to provide payment information immediately.
-Some use robocalls or text messages with fake "callback" numbers.
+Some use robocalls or text messages with fake "callback" numbers threatening that "coverage will be terminated."
 The FCC and FTC both field complaints about home warranty telemarketing that violates the Do Not Call Registry.
+New homeowners and seniors are the most heavily targeted, since scammers pull recent closing data from public records to personalize their pitch.

 Too-Good-to-Be-True Pricing

-Scammers frequently advertise unrealistically low pricing — sometimes as little as a few dollars per month — to lure you in.
+Scammers frequently advertise unrealistically low pricing, sometimes as little as a few dollars per month, to lure you in.
 Once you're enrolled, you may find your "coverage" is riddled with exclusions or that claims are never honored.
-If a deal sounds far cheaper than the industry average ($40–$80/month for legitimate plans), treat it as a major warning sign.
+According to 2026 industry data from NerdWallet and ConsumerAffairs, the average legitimate home warranty plan runs about $67 to $73 per month ($780 to $876 per year), with most plans falling between $30 and $90 monthly and $350 to $900 annually.
+If a deal sounds far cheaper than that, treat it as a major warning sign.

 Red Flags: How to Spot a Home Warranty Scam

 Even the most convincing scam letters and callers leave telltale signs.
-Knowing what to look for can save you hundreds — or thousands — of dollars.
+Knowing what to look for can save you hundreds or even thousands of dollars.

 Visual & Language Warning Signs in Scam Letters